Derry City and Strabane District Council - Dog Control Orders

 Q. Why can’t I responsibly exercise my dog on a football pitch when it isn’t in use?

-Dogs exercising on the football pitches occasionally foul on them and even when this is cleaned by a responsible dog owner it still presents an avoidable and unnecessary health hazard to those playing football.
+Dogs exercising on the football pitches occasionally foul on them and even when this is cleaned by a responsible dog walker it still presents an avoidable and unnecessary health hazard to those playing football.

 Q. What is meant by a ‘Direction Order’?